 Leased from SpiceJet (ex VT-SPG) on 29 June 2007, and still showing signs of that airline's colours and even titles.
 Operated for Transavia for only four months, until returned to SpiceJet on 30 October 2007 as VT-SPW.

-Just took off from the water of the Hoornsche Hop, and seen flying in the direction of the town of Hoorn.
-Photo taken from a RIB (rigid-inflatable boat).
-Regrettably, after having spent 24 years of its life in the Netherlands, this magnificent aircraft was sold to the Collins Foundation on 11 Oct 2018.
+Very high speed, floats almost retracted, and just about to leave the water on take-off from the Hoornsche Hop off Hoorn, on one of several pleasure flights.
+Photo taken from a bumpy RIB (rigid-inflatable boat).
+Unfortunately this magnificent aircraft was sold to the Collins Foundation on 11 Oct 2018.
 It left Dutch waters forever on delivery to the USA on 29 May 2019.